-The occupation in the West Bank and the blockade of Gaza has provoked a long-lasting protection crisis with humanitarian consequences, especially in terms of access to health, water, education and livelihood opportunities, which in turn is increasing economic and social despair among Palestinians.
+The occupation in the West Bank and the blockade of Gaza has provoked a long-lasting protection crisis with humanitarian consequences, especially in terms of access to health, water, education and livelihood opportunities.
+All of which in turn is increasing economic and social despair among Palestinians.

-The Gaza blockade continues for the ninth year to impact the lives and livelihoods of all Gazans.
+The Gaza blockade is now entering its tenth year.
+It continues to affect the lives and livelihoods of all Gazans.
 There is a continuous undoing of economic development and increased vulnerability of the population.
 Nearly 80% of Gaza’s 1.8 million population receives some form of international aid, the bulk of which is food assistance.
-The summer 2014 hostilities resulted in the largest displacement recorded in Gaza since 1967.
-Since the hostilities, there has been little progress in the reconstruction of the totally destroyed houses, prolonging the suffering of internally displaced persons (IDPs).
+In the summer of 2014, hostilities resulted in the largest displacement recorded in Gaza since 1967.
+Since the hostilities, there has been little progress in the reconstruction of the total destruction of homes, prolonging the suffering of internally displaced persons (IDPs).